Graduate Division: Opportunities and Grants

 Applications for the 2016–17 AICAD Post-Graduate Teaching Fellowship are closed.

 World Less Traveled and SAIC Travel Grants

 The World Less Traveled Grant was endowed by a gift from Marion Parry, and the SAIC Travel Grants were endowed by a gift from Edward L. Ryerson.
 The grants were created to provide funds for thesis research, conference attendance, travel for exhibitions, and self-initiated study trips (not SAIC study trips) available to both undergraduate and graduate students.
 The Office of the Dean of Faculty is pleased to announce that this fund will be made available annually for use in the subsequent semester.
 World Less Traveled Grants are awarded with a maximum amount of $1,500 and the SAIC Travel Grants are awarded with a maximum amount of $1,000.

 Degree students in good academic standing may apply for the WLT and the SAIC Travel Grants.
 Students apply through an open call and complete their application in SlideRoom.
 Students submit a project description, artist statement, one-page resume, and a budget.
 Members of the Dean’s Office jury the awards to both undergraduate students and graduate students.
-Deadline is Oct.
-30 each year.
+The deadline is October 30 each year.
 For further information about SAIC travel grants and study trip scholarships, see the Study Abroad and Off-Campus Office.

 Applications to the World Less Traveled and SAIC Travel Grant Programs are typically solicited in the fall.
 Applications the 2016–17 academic year are closed.

-Explore additional fellowships for graduating students that are based on annual departmental nominations: Graduate Division Scholarships and Fellowships
+Explore additional fellowships for graduating students based on annual departmental nominations: Graduate Division Scholarships and Fellowships